Pebit/youtube-playlist-unavailable-video-lister/README.md

 - Compares the available vs. all videos.
 - Identifies missing/unavailable videos.
 - Outputs for each missing video in the following format:
-  -Position in the playlist
+  - Position in the playlist
-  -Title (if available)
+  - Title (if available)
-  -Video link
+  - Video link
-  -Channel name (if available)
+  - Channel name (if available)
-  -Channel link (if available)
+  - Channel link (if available)

 Here's an example: the 4th video in the playlist is unavailable
 ![image](https://github.com/user-attachments/assets/afe59608-e319-4004-97b2-981b32f167b3)